 Illnesses such as idiopathic steatosis of pregnancy and tetracycline liver toxicity may show similar light microscopic findings.

-Outcome is related to the duration of cerebral dysfunction, severity and rate of progression of coma, severity of increased ICP, and degree of blood ammonia elevation.
-Progression from stage I to higher stages is likely when the initial blood ammonia level is > 100 μg/dL (> 60 μmol/L) and the PT is ≥ 3 sec longer than that of the control.
+Outcome is related to the duration of cerebral dysfunction, severity and rate of progression of coma, severity of increased intracranial pressure, and degree of blood ammonia elevation.
+Progression from stage I to higher stages is likely when the initial blood ammonia level is > 100 mcg/dL (> 60 mcmol/L) and the prothrombin time is ≥ 3 seconds longer than that of the control.
 In fatal cases, the mean time from hospitalization to death is 4 days.
 Fatality rates average 21% but range from < 2% among patients in stage I to > 80% among patients in stage IV or V.

 Prognosis for survivors usually is good, and recurrences are rare.
 However, the incidence of neurologic sequelae (eg, intellectual disability, seizure disorders, cranial nerve palsies, motor dysfunction) is as high as 30% among survivors who developed seizures or decerebrate posturing during illness.

-Treatment of Reye syndrome is supportive, with particular attention paid to control of ICP and blood glucose because glycogen depletion is common.
+Treatment of Reye syndrome is supportive, with particular attention paid to control of increased intracranial pressure and blood glucose because glycogen depletion is common.

 Reye syndrome of acute encephalopathy and hepatic dysfunction, typically occurring after viral infection (particularly with salicylate use), has become rare since routine use of aspirin in children has been reduced.

 Diagnosis is by exclusion of similarly manifesting infectious, toxic, and metabolic disorders; liver biopsy may help confirm it.